Updating the SiD Detector concept: Updating the detector design

 \subsection{Vertex Detector}

 Since the DBD, \SID uses a vertex detector design with five individual layers in the barrel and four disks in the endcaps.
 Taking advantage of the large \SI{5}{\tesla} field, the inner radius of the Vertex Detector is merely \SI{1.4}{\centi\meter} away from the interaction point.
 This layout has been shown to give an excellent performance, however a further refinement of the layout is needed.
 The resolution requirements for the \SID Vertex Detector have remained unchanged since the DBD, a point resolution of better than \SI{3}{\micro\meter}, which mandates either pixels with a pure binary readout with a pixel pitch of \SI{10}{\micro\meter}, or a analog readout with a pixel pitch of 15-\SI{20}{\micro\meter}.
 While there have been many promising developments already~\cite{Mager:2016yvj,Greiner:2011zz,Sinev:2015iwr,Pernegger:2017trh}, a MAPS which is meeting all the \SID requirements is not yet available.
-The ongoing developments on the Tower-Jazz \SI{65}{\nano\meter} process are currently the most promising ones and the ALICE ITS3 upgrade will be the first major user of this technology.
-Given the currently foreseen assembly scheme, the Vertex Detector would be installed last and technology decisions can be taken much later than for other subsystems, taking full advantage of the latest developments in CMOS technology.

-The beam background levels at the several proposed ILC operating energies are quite different~\cite{Schutz:2018rox}, so the Vertex Detector is foreseen to be upgradable in a shutdown, which also opens the possibility to design an optimal Vertex Detector for each center-of-mass energy.
+Given the currently foreseen assembly scheme, the Vertex Detector would be installed last and technology decisions can be taken much later than for other subsystems, taking full advantage of the latest technology developments.
+The beam background levels at the several proposed ILC operating energies are quite different~\cite{Schutz:2018rox}, so the Vertex Detector is foreseen to be upgradable in a shutdown, which also opens the possibility to design an optimal detector for each center-of-mass energy.

 The impact of the layout and resolution as well as its material budget of the Vertex Detector on the flavor tagging performance need to be revisited.
 These studies will then also guide the design of a dedicated MAPS for the Vertex Detector.